Non-inertial frames that can mimic gravitational fields

-We are now ready to discuss the implications of the above for the equivalence principle.
+which are, respectively, the Rindler and the cosmological horizons.
+It is quite intriguing that these are derived here simply from the structure of the acceleration profile obtained from the rigidity condition alone. \\\\ \textit{\textbf{The Equivalence principle:}} We are now ready to discuss the implications of the above for the equivalence principle.
 To take a concrete example, consider Fig.(\ref{fig:rigid-frames}).
 We assume the center to be moving on a geodesic, so that $a_0=0$, and also assume the size of the Earth (the reference frame) to be much smaller than the curvature scale at the center.
 The relevant limit is then the first of Eqs.~(\ref{eq:cases}), with $n=R_\oplus$, the radius of the Earth.
 In general, the matrix ${\mathscr E}^a_{\phantom{a}b}$ will be a combination of the contribution due to Earth, as well as from rest of the universe; to lowest order